-Keto Buns
+Ketogenic Buns

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclaimer.

+These keto buns are the best on the planet!
+Literally.
 When I started following the keto diet, one thing I missed on occasion was bread.
-I didn't eat gluten prior, but I did eat gluten-free bread on occasion.
+I didn’t eat gluten prior, but I did eat gluten free bread on occasion.
+I knew that a satisfying ketogenic bun recipe had to be in my future.

+I make these low carb and keto buns almost every day and I haven’t looked back!
 These incredibly tasty buns can be made in a variety of ways, but I tend to make them in bun form.
+The best part is that they are so hard to screw up (thankfully)!

 Now, you will have to get your hands a little dirty in order to mix them properly.
 Doing the final kneading with a spatula just doesn’t quite cut it the way using your hands will do!
 So, clean those hands and don’t be afraid to get them dirty!